If You Had My Love: Impact

-Following the release of "If You Had My Love," which according to Billboard was preceded by a "hype storm that has clapped like thunder for months", Lopez rose to international visibility and was propelled to pop stardom, emerging as a "certifiable pop star".
-The New York Daily News noted that "the world knew that J.Lo was something special."
+Following the release of "If You Had My Love", which according to Taylor was preceded by a "hype storm that has clapped like thunder for months", Lopez rose to international visibility and was propelled to pop stardom.
+The New York Daily News noted that "the world knew that J.Lo was something special".
 Radar Online stated that she "became a pop sensation overnight".
 While she had already achieved notability as an actress, the song's success is what made Lopez a household name.
 The release of "If You Had My Love" and On the 6 allowed Lopez to join an "elite circle" of actors who had successfully crossed over to music, becoming the first since Vanessa Williams in 1992 and Martika in 1989.
-In 2008, News.com.au wrote that the transition from actress to singer "has always been a precarious career path, claiming many victims", identifying Lopez as one of the "success stories that keep a steady stream of actresses attempting to make that career crossover."
+In 2008, News.com.au wrote that the transition from actress to singer "has always been a precarious career path, claiming many victims", identifying Lopez as one of the "success stories that keep a steady stream of actresses attempting to make that career crossover".
 The website also wrote: "For every success story there are more than a handful of failures, or in celebrity-to-celebrity ratio, one Jennifer Lopez to three Minnie Drivers."
 Rolling Stone noted that the single marked the beginning of Lopez's own media empire.
-Writing for Dazed, Kat George opined that Lopez was celebrity feminist, a premise that was defined by "If You Had My Love," which had a "succinct and demanding message about womanhood".
+Writing for Dazed, Kat George opined that Lopez was celebrity feminist, a premise that was defined by "If You Had My Love", which had a "succinct and demanding message about womanhood".

-The success of "If You Had My Love," which was considered unlikely, coincided with the "Latin explosion" of 1999, which was led by Ricky Martin.
+The success of "If You Had My Love", which was considered unlikely, coincided with the "Latin explosion" of 1999, which was led by Ricky Martin.
 Some critics assumed that Lopez was attempting to capitalize on the growing popularity of Latin music in the United States.
 Her subsequent success on the charts came as a surprise to critics; Herón Marquez wrote in Latin Sensations (2001) that it "made the popular actor even more popular.
 Suddenly, the music industry and the public were intrigued by this woman who seemed to have so many different talents."
 Chris Poppe, vice president of marketing for Epic Records, noted: "It was easy for the media to lump Jennifer into that, even though this is technically not a Latin album.
 It drew a lot of positive attention to 'If You Had My Love'.
 Radio reacted almost immediately to the song."
 Jennifer Charles from KSZR said, "If you had doubts about the idea of Jennifer Lopez as a recording artist, they were gone once the groove kicked in and she started to sing."
 The interest in Martin and Lopez was further credited with "boosting the profile of Latin music in Canada", and helped Sony Music Entertainment Canada launch another singer, Marc Anthony.